varun646/PythonProjectBootstrapperTest/README.md

 ## Installation via pip

-Install the PythonProjectBootstrapperTesting package via [pip](https://pip.pypa.io/en/stable/) (Package Installer for Python) to use it with your python code.
+Install the PyProjTestBootstrp1 package via [pip](https://pip.pypa.io/en/stable/) (Package Installer for Python) to use it with your python code.

-`pip install PythonProjectBootstrapperTesting`
+`pip install PyProjTestBootstrp1`

 ## Local Development